Representation of the People (Ireland) Act 1832

 Before 1832 each borough constituency had its own qualification for voting.
 In some, only the members of the corporation (the Borough Council) had the vote.
 In others, a wider group of freemen and 40 shilling freeholders could vote.

 The number of borough voters before the Reform Acts varied considerably.
 A by-election took place in Bandon, County Cork.
 On 22 July 1831, the by-election was decided by only 11 voters (divided five, four and two across three candidates).
 A by-election was held for the two seats of Dublin City, County Dublin, on 18 August 1832.
 It involved 4,550 votes (each voter could cast one or two votes as they pleased).
 This last vote was the final pre-reformed parliamentary election in Ireland.

 In 1832 the Irish boroughs were given a more uniform franchise.
 In addition to those who qualified under the previous rules, all occupiers of property worth at least £10 and resident freemen by birth or servitude became electors.
 The freemen were members of trade guilds, either because they had inherited membership or because they had served an apprenticeship to become members.

 The franchise for the university had been held by the provost, fellows and scholars of Trinity College Dublin.
 From 1832, all Trinity College graduates holding a Master of Arts could vote.

 The introduction of electoral registration in Ireland in 1832 confirms that there continued to be considerable differences in electorates after the Reform legislation.
-The range in number of registered voters was as follows.
+Together with the Parliamentary Boundaries (Ireland) Act 1832, enacted on the same day, the result was a modest increased the Irish electorate to around 60,500.
+This left only one person enfranchised in every 115 in Ireland, compared to one in every 24 in England.

+At the same time, constituency electorates remained markedly uneven; for example: